joe7575/techage/manuals/manual_ta5_EN.md

 There are two types of magnets, so all sides of the magnet that face the plasma ring can also be protected with a heat shield.

+With the corner magnets on the inside of the ring, one connection side is covered (power or cooling) and can therefore not be connected.
+This is technically not feasible and therefore has no influence on the function of the fusion reactor.

 [ta5_magnet|image]

 #### TA5 Pump